ViktorEnb/AssemblyRL/README.md

 #Passing a test case should be more important than passing lots of elements without passing cases
 return passed_tests * 70.0 / len(self.targets) + passed_element_counter * 30.0 / element_counter
 ```
+As soon as we encounter an algorithm which gets a higher reward than any previous algorithsm, we save it to a file to make sure we don't lose track of good algorithms.

 # Results
 While testing out and tweaking the algorithm, adjusting parameters and so on, I created several different games of varying difficulty to test the algorithm on.
 These games are presented in the table below.